 To quickly convert a photo to monochrome, Photoshop has a desaturate command.

 Go to the Image drop-down menu and select Image > Adjustments > Desaturate (Shift-Ctrl or Cmd + U).
 This method is quick, but it is destructive.
 Also, it doesn’t allow you to control the monochrome conversion.
 You can add richness to your image using a black and white adjustment layer.

 Black and White Adjustment Layer

 A non-destructive way to make your photo monochrome is to add an adjustment layer.
 Go to the Layer drop-down menu and select Layer > New Adjustment Layer > Black and White.
 Photoshop will do a basic monochromatic conversion.
-But you can also adjust each colour channel.
+But you can also adjust each color channel.
 For instance, you can brighten or darken the reds or blues in your image.

 You may not see a difference between these two methods of desaturating your image.
-The results depend on the colours in your image and how much you adjust them.
+The results depend on the colors in your image and how much you adjust them.
 For this comparison, I darkened the reds of the covered bridge and lightened the yellows of the trees.
 The method you use depends on how much control you want over the tones in your image.

 Adding the Sepia Tone

 Once your image is monochromatic, you can add a sepia tone.
 Here are four ways to do this in Photoshop.
 Each method gives you slightly different options for adjusting the sepia tone.

 Using the Photo Filter Adjustment Layer is a popular method of adding a sepia tone.